About your Privacy, Disclaimer and Complaints Management

 This website is owned and operated by Arthritis Foundation of Australia T/as Arthritis Australia.

-Arthritis Australia thanks you for visiting www.arthritisaustralia.com.au.
-Arthritis Australia respects and is committed to taking all reasonable measures to ensure your privacy.
-Standard user statistics such as hits, pages viewed, etc. are collected when you log on but, for example, your email address is not sourced or stored during this process.
+Thank you for visiting www.arthritisaustralia.com.au.
+Arthritis Australia respects and is committed to protecting your privacy.
+Standard user statistics such as hits, pages viewed, etc. are collected when you visit the site, however your email address is not sourced or stored during this process.